AT&T Business TOBR Help att.com/tobr

 Before you start

-- Past due balance: TOBR often fails until the account is current.
+- Past due balance: TOBR may fail until the account is current.

 - Authority: the person starting the transfer should be authorized on the current account.